ta4j/ta4j-wiki/Backtesting.md

 ## Provide Your Own `BaseTradingRecord`

-As of 0.22.4, `BarSeriesManager` can run directly against a record you provide.
+Recent ta4j versions let `BarSeriesManager` run directly against a record you provide.
 That is the right choice when you want to preserve a specific match policy, start and end window, or recorded-fee behavior.

 ```java
 BaseTradingRecord record = new BaseTradingRecord(